apache/airflow-site/landing-pages/site/content/en/blog/testing-in-airflow-part-2-integration-tests-and-end-to-end-pipeline-tests.md

 twitter: "chandukavar"
 github: "chandulal"
 linkedin: "chandu-kavar-627a209b"
-description: "To know how to test the xComs and the DAG end-to-end"
+description: "To know how to test the xComs and DAGs end-to-end"
 tags: ["Testing"]
 date: "2020-01-03"
 ---